nguyenvukhang/alatty/docs/sessions.rst

 ------------------------------------------------

-If you like to manage multiple sessions within a single terminal and easily swap between them, kitty has you covered.
-You can use the :ac:`goto_session` action in kitty.conf, like this:
+If you like to manage multiple sessions within a single terminal and easily swap between them, alatty has you covered.
+You can use the :ac:`goto_session` action in alatty.conf, like this:

 .. code-block:: conf

    # Press F7 and then c to jump to the "cool" project
-   map f7>c goto_session ~/path/to/cool/cool.kitty-session
+   map f7>c goto_session ~/path/to/cool/cool.alatty-session
    # Press F7 and then h to jump to the "hot" project
-   map f7>h goto_session ~/path/to/hot/hot.kitty-session
+   map f7>h goto_session ~/path/to/hot/hot.alatty-session
    # Browse and select from the list of known projects defined via goto_session commands
    map f7>/ goto_session
    # Same as above, but the sessions are listed alphabetically instead of by most recent